Risks involved in trading, custody and staking of digital assets

 b.
 Digital Assets

-From a regulatory perspective, according to FINMA guidelines for enquiries regarding the regulatory framework for initial coin offerings (“ICOs”) published on 16 February 2018, Digital Assets can be classified in four categories: payment tokens, utility tokens, asset/security tokens and hybrid tokens.
+From a regulatory perspective, according to FINMA guidelines for enquiries regarding the regulatory framework for initial coin offerings (“ICOs”) published on 16 February 2018, Digital Assets can be classified in four main categories: payment tokens, utility tokens, asset/security tokens and hybrid tokens.

 Payment tokens